ayaanhossain/oligopool/README.md

 ```bash
 $ pip install .
 ```
 which will also install all dependencies.

-The GitHub version will always be the most updated version.
+> **Note** The GitHub version will always be the most updated version with all recent fixes prior to publication on PyPI.

 **Verifying Installation**